mathspp/mathspp/pages/02.blog/04.pydonts/structural-pattern-matching-anti-patterns/item.en.md

 print(prefix(ast.parse("1 + 2*3 - 5/7", mode="eval"))) # - + 1 * 2 3 / 5 7
 ```

-This makes it harder to read and interpret the `prefix` function,
+This makes it easier to read and interpret the `prefix` function,
 but now we have another problem that really annoys me:
-a simple, but long function, the `op_to_str` function.
+a simple but long function, the `op_to_str` function.
 For every type of operator you support, your function grows by two lines...
 If you replace the `match` with a chain of `if` and `elif` statements
 you only save one line at the top...